AdobeDocs/app-builder/guides/architecture_overview.md

 - Deploy the web assets of their Adobe Custom Application to the out-of-the-box CDN
 - Use the out-of-the-box cloud storage through the [Files SDK](https://github.com/adobe/aio-lib-files)
-- Use the out-of-the-box key-value store throught the [State SDK](https://github.com/adobe/aio-lib-state)
+- Use the out-of-the-box key-value store through the [State SDK](https://github.com/adobe/aio-lib-state)

 ### Github Actions